hashicorp/terraform-provider-aws/website/docs/r/apprunner_auto_scaling_configuration_version.html.markdown

 * `arn` - ARN of this auto scaling configuration version.
 * `auto_scaling_configuration_revision` - The revision of this auto scaling configuration.
 * `latest` - Whether the auto scaling configuration has the highest `auto_scaling_configuration_revision` among all configurations that share the same `auto_scaling_configuration_name`.
-* `status` - The current state of the auto scaling configuration.
+* `status` - Current state of the auto scaling configuration.
 An INACTIVE configuration revision has been deleted and can't be used.
 It is permanently removed some time after deletion.
-* `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).
+* `tags_all` - Map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).

 ## Import